 The amount of severance pay varies significantly depending on a host of factors, including the reason for your departure, length of your tenure, your position, size of the company, industry, and the severance agreement terms.

 - Separation/Severance Benefits.
 This states the severance pay you will receive if you sign the agreement.
 This is also sometimes referred to as “Consideration.”
 In simple terms, consideration just means that each party is giving up something as part of the agreement.
 In severance agreements, the company is giving up money, and you are waiving your legal rights.
-Severance pay is sometimes paid as a lump sum but is often paid out with regular payroll (which may delay your ability to draw unemployment benefits).
+Severance pay is sometimes paid as a lump sum but is often paid out with regular payroll (which delays your receipt of unemployment benefits).

 - Benefits/COBRA.
 The benefits provision may be separate.
 It states the date your medical, dental and vision insurance will end.
 It reiterates that you will receive all required COBRA paperwork, and some companies may provide for company-paid subsidies for COBRA premiums.
 If your spouse can add you to his or her health insurance, consider asking for the COBRA premiums to be added to your severance pay.

 - Release/Waiver.
 This is what the company is paying for.
 The release must be made knowingly and voluntarily and generally includes a handful of required provisions.
 You are waiving your legal rights to all legal claims you may have against the company prior to the effective date of the agreement.
 Many waiver provisions list specific federal and state employment statutes.
-These release provisions tend to be well-worn and air tight.
 Never assume you can get a waiver reversed later (although it does happen in rare circumstances).
 The enforceability of a given release varies from statute to statute.

 - Cooperation.
-You agree to be available and to answer company questions regarding topics and projects you worked on if a dispute arises after your termination, e.g., litigation.
-Some companies will agree to pay you hourly compensation for such cooperation as well as your reasonable expenses.
-But you have to ask!
+You agree to be available to answer company questions regarding topics and projects you worked on if a dispute arises after your termination, e.g., litigation.
+An experienced employment lawyer can modify this provision to your advantage.

 - References/Inquiries.
 This is important, especially during your job hunt.
 This provision specifies what, if any, information the company can provide to future employers.
 Most employers limit such references to positions held, rates of pay, and length of tenure.